 The Scotia Clinic provide their own “in house “gynaecological scanning service including hysterosongraphy for fertility and investigation of heavy periods; this replaces hysterosalpingograms which are radiation based.

-Gynaecological conditions which benefit from a TV scan include: heavy periods, post-menopausal bleeding, pelvic pain, fertility problems and suspected ovarian cysts.
+Gynaecological conditions which benefit from a Trans-Vaginal scan include: heavy periods, post-menopausal bleeding, pelvic pain, fertility problems and suspected ovarian cysts.
 Some ovarian cysts can be drained via ultrasound guidance.

-The Scotia Clinic provides satellite IVF support in the form of follicle tracking scans for clinics including SIMS, Repromed, Serum(Greece) and Gennet and CUBE in Prague.
-We will facilitate other clinics on request.
+The Scotia Clinic provides satellite IVF support in the form of follicle tracking scans for partner clinics in Ireland and throughout Europe.
+We will also facilitate other clinics on request.